AhmedTarekASU/String-Manipulation/README.txt

 		OUTPUT = "AAABBAAABBAAABBA"
 			     ^    ^    ^

-Second Function is : char* token_replace_nth(char* token, char* s, int n)
+Second Function is : char* stringTokenReplace(char* token, char* s, int REPLACE_BY_N)

-	it is used to replace a character from a string by a character from a token each (n) characters written from the string
+	it is used to replace a character from a string by a character from a token each (REPLACE_BY_N) characters written from the string
 	Example:
 		Suppose string = "ABCDEFGHIJ"
 		And  a  TOKEN  = "123"
-		If n = 3 then each 2 characters written from the string their 3rd Character is replaced by one from the Token Then the output is
+		If n = 2 then each 2 characters written from the string their 3rd Character is replaced by one from the Token Then the output is
 		OUTPUT = "AB1DE2GH3J"
 			    ^  ^  ^